 - Follow on-screen instructions to uninstall the chrome browser from your device,

-- Reboot your PC, visit chrome official site to download and install the latest chrome version on your PC.
+- Reboot your PC, and visit Chrome official site to download and install the latest chrome version on your PC.

 Chrome extensions to reduce memory usage